rocky-linux/documentation/docs/guides/desktop/mate_installation.md

     ## 9.0: Installing MATE

     At this point, you can use the MATE environment and see if you like it.
-Once you've decided that you would like to use it permanently, double-click the option to **Install to Hard Drive.**
+Once you've decided that you would like to use it permanently, double-click the option to **Install to Hard Drive**.

     This will start a pretty familiar installation process for those who have installed Rocky Linux before.
 In the following screen, we've highlighted things that you *may* wish to change.